Hendi-arch/school-service-application/README.md

 - **User Management**: Enables users to perform actions such as logging in, signing up, updating their information, and searching for other users.
 - **User Token Management**: Facilitates the creation, search, and deletion of user tokens for enhanced security and session management.
 - **User Role Management**: Provides functionality for creating, searching, and deleting user roles, empowering administrators to manage user permissions effectively.
+- **Classroom Management**: Allows for the creation, retrieval, and updating of classrooms.
+- **Course Management**: Provides endpoints for creating, retrieving, and updating courses.

 ## Installation